africanmoose/digitalgarden/src/site/notes/1x - References/11 Notes/11.02 Quotes/The natural and literal self-centeredness of all humans.md

 ---
-{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/The natural and literal self-centeredness of all humans/","title":"structure note","noteIcon":""}
+{"dg-publish":true,"permalink":"/1x - References/11 Notes/11.02 Quotes/The natural and literal self-centeredness of all humans/","title":"The natural and literal self-centeredness of all humans","noteIcon":""}
 ---